EchterAlsFake/Porn_Fetch/README.md

 <br>The created file will be a `.app` file.
 You cannot usually run it as you would, because it doesn't work for some reason...
 Instead, you need to go inside the `.app` package using a Terminal and run the main file in it.

-You can do that with something like `./<the_app_package.app/Contents/MacOS/main`
+You can do that with something like `./<the_app_package.app/Contents/macOS/main`

-At the moment, this is unfortunately the only way how I can support macOS.
-I will try to make this easier in the future, but it doesn't depend on me.

 ## 📱 Android
-The Android app is the exact same as the desktop app.
-Thanks to Qt's Android developing Guide, you'll be able to simply install the .apk file, and you have the full version of Porn Fetch on your device.

-> [!NOTE]
+> [!IMPORTANT]
-> Building for Android is experimental, please report any errors, if you can't fix them by yourself
+> Building for Android is a hard and complex topic.
+If you need help feel free to ask me on Discord.
+However, I absolutely
+> **DO NOT** recommend you doing that now.
+Please wait until things get easier in the next months...

 **Make sure your host system has the following dependencies installed**
 - jdk17-openjdk
 - llvm
 - openssl
 - python3.11
+- zip
+- libtool
+- libssl-dev
+- openssl

 ```bash
 curl "https://raw.githubusercontent.com/EchterAlsFake/Porn_Fetch/master/src/scripts/build_android.sh" -o build_android.sh
 bash build_android.sh
 ```

-> [!IMPORTANT]
-> Android is currently broken, use Termux instead!

 ## 🌍 Translating
 Currently available in: